 A considerable part of information partially or fully duplicates data from analytics offered by Google.

 Unfortunately, during the testing, this service seriously froze several times.
-A part of clicks wasn’t collected at all.
-Perhaps the reason for these flaws is that we used a test version that is provided only to demonstrate the functions of a tool.
+Some interactions weren’t recorded at all.
+The probable reason for these flaws is that we used a test version provided only to demonstrate the primary features.

 - Inaccurate click collection (a part of data wasn’t taken into account).

-The click heatmap offered on Smartlook’s website is a Czech project that is gradually gaining its popularity in Eastern Europe (Slovakia, Poland, Hungary).
+The heatmap tool offered on Smartlook’s website is a Czech project that is gradually gaining popularity in Eastern Europe (Slovakia, Poland, Hungary).

-The primary feature of this tool is screen recording you can use to check user behavior on a site.
-It has a click heatmap, which is easy to share with other people, but there is no scroll map.
+The primary feature of this tool is screen recording.
+You can use it to check user behavior on a site.
+It has a sharable heatmap, but a scroll map is missing.

 During the first test, we periodically experienced the following errors: